 Every 100 grams of raw arugula leaves contain important macronutrients such as carbohydrates, fiber, and proteins; essential micronutrients such as vitamins A, C, K, B2, and folate; and minerals like phosphorus, magnesium, and especially high amounts of potassium and calcium.1 And that’s just for starters.
 Among Brassica microgreens, arugula is thought to have the highest amount of vitamin C and beta carotenes.
 It also contains indoles, which are phytochemicals with powerful cancer-fighting abilities.2

-Let’s take a look at the many benefits that this green leafy wonder brings to the table.
+Let’s take a look at the many benefits that this

 Wards Off Cancer